hagenblix/hagenblix.github.io/_pages/about.md

 New Blog Post!
 :   *July 17, 2025:* Wrote a little post about [Speed-Accuracy Tradeoffs and AI](https://hagenblix.github.io/posts/sats-ai-deskilling/).

-Paper at ACL 2025
-:	*July 2025*: New paper at ACL 2025, [Domain Regeneration: How well do LLMs match syntactic properties of text domains?](https://arxiv.org/abs/2505.07784) with Da Ju & Adina Williams.

 Podcast: This Machine Kills
 :  *May 13, 2025*: [AI is the Demon God of Capital](https://www.patreon.com/posts/405-ai-is-demon-128825323) with Jathan, Ed, and Jereme!